-ABB is the product of many acquisitions and mergers, but primarily the 1988 coming together of ASEA of Sweden and Switzerland's BBC, formerly known as Brown Boveri, two of the proudest and best known names in European electrical engineering history.
+ABB is the product of many acquisitions and mergers, but primarily the 1988 coming together of ASEA and BBC, formerly known as Brown Boveri, two of the proudest and best known names in European electrical engineering history.

 Before the ASEA and BBC merger

 ASEA employs 71,000 people and reported revenues of $6.8 billion and income after financial items of $370 million.

 ASEA launches one of the first industrial robots.

 ASEA builds the first nuclear power plant in Sweden and goes on to build nine of the country’s 12 reactors.

 ASEA achieves a major technological breakthrough with the introduction of an improved thyristor able to handle substantially more electrical current than existing devices.